gleam-lang/website/src/faqs.md

 ## Can we use the hot code reloading feature from OTP?

-All the usual Erlang code reloading features work, but it is not possible to type check the upgrades themselves as we have no way knowing the typed of the already running code.
+All the usual Erlang code reloading features work, but it is not possible to type check the upgrades themselves as we have no way knowing the types of the already running code.
 This means you would have the usual Erlang amount of safety rather than what you might have with Gleam otherwise.